mifeng/no-thanks-react/README.md

-# No Thank! - card game
+# No Thanks! - card game

 # Setup 🚧